 The potential of virtual health

 Lack of access to physicians and other health care resources is no laughing matter to geographically isolated residents and organization.
-Access issues are not confined to the public sector; patients of rural commercial health systems may have to travel many miles for everything from check-ups to chemotherapy.
+Access issues are not confined to the government and public sector; patients of rural commercial health systems may have to travel many miles for everything from check-ups to chemotherapy.
 The situation is heightening the urgency for widespread adoption of virtual health, a method of enabling continuous, connected care health care via digital and telecommunication technologies.
 It is important to note that this goes beyond simply enabling video visits–virtual health has the capability to act as a complement to in-person care.

 Common applications of virtual health include:1